 Sustainable Travel

-Participants will gain insights from recent research conducted in partnership with The Travel Foundation, focused on building winter tourism resilience in a changing climate.
-Hear from the Aspen Chamber Resort Association on their tourism climate action priorities and how these efforts integrate with existing community-wide plans.
+This session will spotlight an innovative, action-oriented model designed to equip mountain communities to lead the way on climate response through strategic collaboration with tourism partners.
+Participants will gain insights from recent research conducted in partnership with The Travel Foundation, focused on building tourism resilience in a changing climate.
+Hear from the Aspen Chamber Resort Association on how their destination management plan intersects with local government climate action priorities.
+The Town of Mt.
+Crested Butte will share their plans to further integrate climate action planning efforts into the visitor experience.

 Fix Transportation